scottbromley/scottbromley/README.md

 ## About me 👋

 I have a masters degree in Chemical Engineering, but I have spent the last two years working as a Business Analyst.
-I have been coding in my spare time for the last 3 years, but recently I have been enjoying working with React and Next.JS which has engnited my love for coding 👨‍💻!
+I have been coding in my spare time for the last 3 years, but recently I have been enjoying working with React and Next.JS which has ignited my love for coding 👨‍💻!
 I am now looking for opportunities to become a Full-Stack Developer!

 ## I am currently learning 🌱